What does it mean when our moods get messy?

 We’ve all been there.
 You succumb to a random crying jag on your otherwise cheery run.
 Or you snap at your significant other for being the no-biggie, usual-bit late.
-When your mood’s doing more swinging than the major leagues, you might be wondering what’s up.
+When your mood shifts dramatically, you might be wondering what’s up.

-“We all have mood swings at times, whether triggered by something real or perceived,” says Lauren Rigney, a Manhattan-based mental health counselor and coach.
+“We all have mood shifts at times, whether triggered by something real or perceived,” says Lauren Rigney, a Manhattan-based mental health counselor and coach.

 Life’s usual mix of ups and downs can bring on a bout of irritability or heightened reactivity.
 And if that isn’t enough, Aunt Flo’s visitation schedule and the resulting flux in hormones can have an added impact on mood for us gals.